-Figure 4: Distribution of the mean grain-size at the different sampled beaches, Arade estuary and localized areas within the continental shelf.
-Mean-grain size and sediment sorting of the 24 sampled beaches (grouped into 18 sites) is also presented in the lower panels to more clearly show the longshore variability.
+Figure 4.
+Distribution of the mean grain size and sediment sorting at the different sampled beaches, Arade estuary, and localized areas within the continental shelf.
+Mean grain size and sediment sorting of the 24 sampled beaches (grouped into 18 sites marked with triangles in the map) are also presented in the lower panels to more clearly show the longshore variability.
+Mean grain size and sediment sorting were estimated using the Folk and Ward (1957) logarithmic method.
+The shape files showing the distribution of the surface sediment samples are openly accessible for download within a data set at https://doi.pangaea.de/10.1594/PANGAEA.890946.

-As aforementioned, two estuaries and one lagoon are included in the database (Fig. 1).
-The Guadiana Estuary, from far the example better represented in terms of sampling density, is characterized by well-sorted medium sand at the lower estuary, while gravels can be found at the deepest locations, either mixed with sand or in small isolated pockets (Garel, 2017).
+2017).
 Muddy very fine sands are found within the transition between the deep channel and the shallow domains (Garel, 2017).
 The shallower marginal areas consist of muddy sediments.
-The few samples collected within the Arade Estuary point towards a high diversity of grain sizes; medium gravel gram sizes have been found within the inner estuary while silty to very fine sands can be found at the outer estuary (Fig. 4).
-The Ria Formosa lagoon is not completely represented as performed projects and thus related sampling mainly focussed on monitoring tidal inlets and navigational channels (Fig. 1).
-The latter is mainly related to the fact that Ria Formosa hydrodynamics and morphodynamics are dominated by the multi-inlet system with six tidal inlets from which two have been artificially fixed, three have been artificially relocated while one evolves naturally.
-The results document the presence of heterogeneous sediments within the Ria Formosa tidal inlets and sampled channels ranging from very fine gravels to very fine sands (Fig. 5), reflecting the differences on hydrodynamics.
+The few samples collected within the Arade estuary point towards a high diversity of grain sizes without a clear distribution trend; medium gravel grain sizes have been found within the inner estuary, while silty to very fine sands can be found at the outer estuary (Fig. 4).
+In the same line, the sorting of the sediment ranges between poorly to very poorly sorted with moderately sorted sediments within the vicinity of the estuary mouth.
+The Ria Formosa lagoon is not completely represented as performed projects and thus related sampling mainly focussed on monitoring tidal inlets and navigational channels (Figs. 1 and 5).
+The latter is mainly related